nguyentrung0306/Social-Login/README.md

 # Social-Login
-Project is build from BE spring boot and FE Angula 11.
+Project is build from BE spring boot and FE Angular 11.